The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5: Discussion

+\paragraph{\textsc{THESAN-ZOOM} Zoom-In Simulation~}~This is a zoom-in to the cosmological simulation \textsc{THESAN-1} \citep{kannan22,smith22,garaldi22} at a baryonic mass and spatial resolution of $142\,{\rm M_\odot}$ and $\sim17\,{\rm cpc}$, respectively.
+It includes self-consistently the effects of supernova feedback, radiation fields, dust physics, and low temperature cooling via molecular hydrogen \citep{marinacci19,kannan20,kannan21}.
+We use the MZR prediction presented in \citet{kannan25} and find a good agreement with the observed relation (middle panel, salmon shaded).
+However, we notice that the spread in metallicity is significantly narrower than that observed.

 \paragraph{\citet{pantoni19} Analytical Model~}~Similar to our model, this analytical model self-consistently describes the spatially averaged time evolution of the gas, stellar, metal, and dust contents \citep[see also][]{lapi20}, based on the model by \citet{lapi17}.
 It is thought to better represent high-$z$ galaxies and progenitors of early type galaxies compared to constant gas inflow models.
-It reproduces well the overall metal abundances, however, it slightly overestimates the metallicity of the most massive galaxies (bottom panel, green backward-hatched).
+It reproduces well the overall metal abundances, however, it slightly overestimates the metallicity of the most massive galaxies (right panel, teal shaded).

 \paragraph{\citet{pallottini25} Analytical Model~}~ This minimal physical model, directly tied to the dark matter halo growth, is similar in general to the one used in this work.
 The model has adjustable SNe delay, feedback, and variable accretion rate to simulate an oscillating, bursty SFH.
-Here we use the model ``weak feedback and modulated accretion'', which reproduces the observed MZR well (bottom panel, orange downward-hatched).
+Here we use the model ``weak feedback and modulated accretion'', which reproduces the observed MZR well (right panel, purple dotted).
 As shown in Figure~\ref{fig:fmrscatter}, this model leads to a similar scatter in the FMR as our stochastic SFH model assuming $\sigma_{\rm MS}$ scatter between $0.3-0.6\,{\rm dex}$ and recovers well the observed FMR scatter at $z\sim5$ (however, it slightly overpredicts the FMR scatter at the lowest stellar masses).
 Note that the scatter reported here from \citet{pallottini25} is the maximal range of models (not the $1\sigma$ value).
 Importantly, a decreasing trend of FMR scatter with stellar mass is reported as well by this model.